neonlabsorg/neon-evm.docs/docs/developing/dev_environment/local_proxy_remote_solana.md

 export SOLANA_URL=<SOLANA_NODE>
 export SOLANA_KEY_FOR_EVM_CONFIG=<YOUR_SOLANA_PUBLIC_KEY>
 ```
-Please note that public Solana nodes have [rate limits](https://solana.com/docs/core/clusters) and they may not work with the local Neon Proxy instance.
+Please note that public Solana nodes have [rate limits](https://solana.com/docs/core/clusters) and they may not work with the local Neon Proxy.
-If you want to host the local proxy on your end you need a Solana node with no rate limits.
+If you want to host the local instancewwaaaaaa on your end you need a Solana node with no rate limits.
 You can set up your own node or just request one from a provider like P2P, Everstake or QuickNode.

 3. Download the files neede to run services:
 ```bash